 The Board of Directors has not made any adjustments to the director compensation program approved by the Board of Directors in May 2005.
 The Compensation Committee received advice when it originally established its director compensation program in 2005 from Hewitt Associates LLC, an independent compensation consulting firm that has particular experience and expertise in compensation matters for media and entertainment companies.
 Hewitt was engaged by the Compensation Committee in 2005 to provide advice on director compensation by recommending a compensation program that was appropriate for companies with similar characteristics to the Company (for example, similar market capitalization and/or other entertainment or media companies).
 Currently, our three independent directors, Mr. Bonnie, Ms. Grann and Ms. Hooper, receive an annual retainer of \$150,000.
 Independent directors also receive an additional retainer for serving on committees or as chairs of committees.
-As a result, an independent director who is the chair of the Audit Committee will receive an annual retainer of \$170,000 and an independent director who either serves as a member of the Audit Committee or as the chair of another committee will receive an annual retainer of \$160,000.
+As a result, an independent director who is the chair of the Audit Committee will receive an annual retainer of \$170,000, that is an additional fee of \$20,000 per committee chair, and an independent director who either serves as a member of the Audit Committee or as a member of another committee will receive an annual retainer of \$160,000, that is an additional fee of \$10,000 per committee.
 Of this annual retainer, half will be paid in restricted shares of our common stock and half will be paid in either shares of common stock or cash, at the option of the director.
 Directors are entitled to reimbursement of their fees incurred in connection with travel to meetings.
 In addition, the Company reimburses directors for fees paid to attend director education events.
 Directors who are not independent directors receive no separate compensation for service on the Board of Directors or Board committees.